DARSOAD/qargo-notes/README.md

  ┃ ┣ 📂models
  ┃ ┣ 📂db
  ┃ ┣ 📂services
+ ┃ ┣ 📂dependencies
  ┃ ┣ 📂tests
  ┃ ┣ 📜errors.py
+ ┃ ┣ 📜requirements.txt
  ┃ ┗ 📜main.py
  ┗ 📜Dockerfile

- * **FastAPI auth:** In this authentication mock, the backend returns a fixed access_token and the associated user_id.
+ * **FastAPI auth:**
+    In this authentication mock, the backend returns a fixed access_token and the associated user_id.
 The frontend uses user_id to link notes to the corresponding user.

+    A simple get_user_id dependency is created, which only retrieves the ID from the header to handle multiple users.